 During the year, we continued our work to replace existing operating systems, aimed at delivering higher standards of service to Members and other stakeholders.
-Good progress is being made and we will continue to report on progress in the area of Information Technology systems in subsequent reports.
+Good progress is being made and we are forging strong partnerships with key suppliers in the industry, helping to progress our infrastructure and put the building blocks in place for the future development of the Society.

-Outlook for 2019
+Outlook for 2020